 Colby aid packages contain grants and work-study aid—but not loans.
 When you get your aid package you may see grants as well as campus employment.

-- Grants: The College awards over $30 million in grant assistance annually.
+- Grants: The College awards nearly $38 million in grant assistance annually.
 Grants do not have to be repaid and are available from a variety of sources including outside agencies and the College’s own funds.
 Eligible aid recipients are automatically considered for grants.

 - Campus Employment: There are hundreds of student job opportunities available, and we can often match student interest with specific openings across campus.
 Even if you don’t receive financial aid, you can earn up to $1,850 per year by working on campus.
 If you do receive aid, you may work up to 12 hours each week during the academic year and earnings are often used to cover personal expenses.